text-mask/text-mask/react/README.md

 ## Customize Rendered `<input>` Component

-For advanced uses, you can customize the rendering of the resultant `<input>` via render prop.
+For advanced uses, you can customize the rendering of the resultant `<input>` via a render prop.
 This is entirely optional, if no `render` prop is passed, a normal `<input>` is rendered.

 For example, to use with styled-components,
 [which requires an innerRef](https://www.styled-components.com/docs/advanced#refs):